 We found 4 ear, nose and throat specialists who accept Aetna Leap Everyday near Sellersville, PA.

-Dr. Stephen Mass is an otolaryngology (ear, nose, and throat) specialist in Lansdale, PA, Sellersville, PA, and Doylestown, PA.
-He attended medical school at Duke University School of Medicine.
-Dr. Mass trained at Northwestern Memorial Hospital for his residency.
-He has a 4.0 out of 5 star average patient rating.
+Dr. Stephen Mass is a specialist in otolaryngology (ear, nose, and throat).
+Dr. Mass attended Duke University School of Medicine and then went on to complete his residency at Northwestern Memorial Hospital.
+He has received a 4.0 out of 5 star rating by his patients.
 He honors Coventry, United Healthcare HSA, United Healthcare HMO, and more.
-Dr. Mass is affiliated with Abington Health.
-He is accepting new patients.
+Dr. Mass is professionally affiliated with Abington - Jefferson Health and Doylestown Health.
+He welcomes new patients.

-Dr. Walter Zemel's medical specialty is facial plastic surgery and otolaryngology (ear, nose, and throat).
-He takes United Healthcare Platinum, United Healthcare Navigate, Aetna HSA, and more.
+Dr. Walter Zemel specializes in facial plastic surgery and otolaryngology (ear, nose, and throat).
+United Healthcare Platinum, United Healthcare Navigate, and Aetna HSA are among the insurance carriers that Dr. Zemel accepts.

 Otolaryngologists are also called 'ENTs' because their area of specialty is the ears, nose, and throat.
 Otolaryngologists treat most of the diseases and disorders that affect the head or neck.
 They can provide routine medical care, such as giving hearing tests or treating chronic conditions such as allergies.
 Otolaryngologists also perform a number of surgeries on the head and neck.
 Some of the illnesses and issues that otolaryngologists treat include: